Invite-only audio chat app Clubhouse has struck a deal with TED to bring exclusive talks on its platform starting Monday.

 It’s still not clear if the chats will be available as podcasts or other on-demand recordings.

 The first TED Talks room was set to arrive at Clubhouse on Monday, and additional rooms will be launched soon via TED’s Clubhouse club.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 TED can now host regular Q&As and integrate audience interaction on Clubhouse.

 TED has a growing podcast business, with over 1.65 million episode downloads per day.

-The company accidentally leaked a private messaging feature called Backchannel to some users last month.
+The company accidentally leaked Backchannel’s private messaging feature to some users last month.

 Backchannel is likely to let users chat via text instead of audio, just like WhatsApp or Telegram.

 The TED partnership comes at a time when Facebook has rolled out Live Audio Rooms and podcasts on its platforms for public figures and select users in the US.

 Spotify has also debuted Greenroom, its live audio Clubhouse rival.